Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 Initializing Our Terraform Working Directory

-Now that we have our basic configuration set up, it’s time to initialize our Terraform working directory:
+Now that we have our basic configuration set up, it’s time to initialize our Terraform working directory.
+We already initialized Terraform in the previous article, but we need to do it again here because we’re in a new directory with a new configuration.

 1. In your terminal, make sure you’re in your project directory.